-2C Fanaras Drive, Salisbury, MA 01952 • Phone: 978-255-1620 • Fax: 978-428-0222
+2C Fanaras Drive, Salisbury, MA 01952 \ Phone: 978-255-1620 \ Fax: 978-428-0222

-The Second Phase is Reactivation which last 2 hours.
+The Second Phase is Reactivation which lasts 2 hours.
 During the reactivation phase the system will purge inert gas through the solvent removal filter.
 The process will use approximately 150 cubic feet of gas during the reactivation.
 The inert gas is supplied by the inert gas connection already on the gas purifier cart and is factory set for 15 l/min.
-There is no need to connect a separate gas supply for this process or to adjust this valve shown below.
+There are currently two different models.
+There is no need to connect a separate gas supply for this process or to adjust this valve shown below (older systems).